UtrechtUniversity/UU_BSc_Geosciences_Data2/01_startingPandas/startingPandas.md

-Then we put the the random data into a [Pandas Dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) for more easy manipulation.
+Then we put the the random data into a [Pandas Dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) for easier manipulation.
 For this we merge the two datasets together, labeling the first one as 'A' and the second dataset as 'B'.

 ``` python